 revoscalepy.rx_delete_object(src: revoscalepy.datasource.RxOdbcData.RxOdbcData, key: str = None, version: str = None, key_name: str = 'id', version_name: str = 'version', all: bool = False)

 Deletes an object from an ODBC data source.
-The APIs are modelled after a simple key value store.
+The APIs are modeled after a simple key value store.

 Deletes an object from the ODBC data source.
 If there are multiple objects identified by the key/version combination, all are deleted.

-The key and the version column should be of some SQL character type (CHAR, VARCHAR, NVARCHAR, etc) supported by the data source.
+The key and the version column should be of some SQL character type (CHAR, VARCHAR, NVARCHAR, etc.) supported by the data source.
 The value column should be a binary type (VARBINARY for instance).
-Some conversions to other types might work, however, they are dependant on the ODBC driver and on the underlying package functions.
+Some conversions to other types might work, however, they are dependent on the ODBC driver and on the underlying package functions.